In 2010, President Barack Obama and Congress created Obamacare. Why? They wanted to make sure all Americans were able to get health insurance.

 - Some families received a check from the insurance company.
-That's because Obamacare says that companies must spend at least 80 percent of premiums on providing actual medical services.
+That's because Obamacare says that companies must spend at least 80% of premiums on providing actual medical services.
 If they spent it on advertising or executive salaries, they have to pay the excess back to policy-holders.

 Many people with good health insurance worried that their companies would cancel their existing plans.
 The Congressional Budget Office said that could happen to 3 million to 5 million employees.
-The Urban Institute estimated it at 2.6 million people lost their individual plans.
+A Health Affairs study estimated that 2.6 million people lost their individual plans.

-People Without Health Insurance - Open enrollment on the health care exchanges for 2018 will be from November 2017 to December 15, 2017.
-You may still be able to get short-term insurance after the enrollment period ends.
+Open enrollment on the health care exchanges is usually from November 1 to December 15 each year.
+If you miss the enrollment period, you may still be able to get short-term insurance.

 Obamacare prohibits insurance companies from denying coverage to anyone who has a pre-existing condition.

 Most families that make too much to get Medicaid will still get help.
 They can get subsidies every month or even reduced copayments and deductibles.
-This eligible income is 400 percent of the poverty level, and it increases with inflation each year.
+This eligible income is 400% of the poverty level, and it increases with inflation each year.

-Those who have Medicare Part D, which paid for some but not al the costs of prescription drugs, received $250 in 2010 if they needed it.
-In 2011, they received 50 percent off brand-name prescription drugs, and a 7 percent discount for generic medicines.
-By 2020, Obamacare will pay 100 percent of prescription drug costs for those who have Medicare Part D.
+Those who have Medicare Part D, which paid for some but not all the costs of prescription drugs, received $250 in 2010 if they needed it.
+In 2011, they received 50% off brand-name prescription drugs, and a 7% discount for generic medicines.
+By 2020, Obamacare will pay for all but 25% of prescription drug costs for those who have Medicare Part D.

-Small-Business Owners - Owners of small businesses (25 employees or less) that provide health insurance can get a tax credit for 50 percent of the cost of Obamacare.
+Owners of small businesses (25 employees or less) that provide health insurance can get a tax credit for 50% of the cost of Obamacare.
 They can also get federal financial assistance if they offer health insurance to early retirees age 55-64.

-Small Businesses - Companies with 100 or more employees are required to provide health insurance.
+Companies with 50 or more employees are required to provide health insurance.
 If they can't or won't, they will be taxed $2,000 per employee, except for the first 30 employees.
 To help them find the cheapest plans, businesses with fewer than 50 employees can shop on the health insurance exchanges.